MicrosoftDocs/microsoft-365-docs/microsoft-365/ms-feed/m365-feed.md

 2.    **Select Support** > **New service request.**
 3. If you're in the admin center, select **Support** > **New service request.**

 In Microsoft Edge, while signed in with a work or school account, as a tenant admin, if you want to disable the new experience, you can choose to *not show* Microsoft 365 content on the Microsoft Edge new tab page:

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com)
 2. Go to **Org settings** > **News.**
 3. Under **News**, select **Microsoft Edge new tab page**.
 4.    *Clear* the box that says **Show Microsoft 365 content on the Microsoft Edge new tab page.**

-## Feedback
+## Provide feedback

 We would love to hear from you!
 To let us know what you think of this feature, you can reach us by: